February 27, 2025

 Agricultural Zone – Avocado and Fruit Trees in the Galapagos

-While fishing remains a big industry for families in the islands (and a cheap source of food), there are plenty of families who at least partially make their income by providing food to other islanders, restaurants and visitors.
+While fishing continues to play an important role for many families in the islands, there are plenty of families who at least partially make their income by providing food to other islanders, restaurants and visitors.

 Guanabana / Soursop growing at a family home in the Galapagos Islands